-Maine has many haunted places like other states in New England boast haunted reputations, and Maine is no different.
-For those open to the public, these haunted places in Maine are great places to try to experience paranormal activity firsthand.
+Maine has many haunted places like other states in New England that boast similar haunted reputations.
+For those open to the public, these haunted places in Maine are great areas to experience paranormal activity firsthand.

 Named by Coastal Living as one of the top 15 haunted lighthouses in the United States, the Seguin Island Light Station broadcasts the island's location in Bath, Maine.
 George Washington commissioned the light station in 1795, making it the second oldest lighthouse in Maine.

 White Lady of Old Brownville Road in Millinocket, Maine

 According to the Daily Meal, in the 1940s a young couple was traveling along Brownville Road on their way home from their honeymoon.
 The couple's car overturned in a ditch.
 The man went to get help, leaving his young wife by the car.
 When he returned, she was gone.

 The car is still there lying on its roof in the ditch.
 Apparently, so is the young newlywed.
 People report encountering a white apparition of the lady walking along the road near the green bridge.
 She has become known as The White Lady of Brownville Road.

 Haunted Captain Lord Mansion in Kennebunkport, Maine

 A Kennebunkport inn and spa, the Captain Lord Mansion turned 200 in 2014.
 According to the Captain Lord Mansion website, a wealthy shipbuilder named Nathaniel Lord built the house, which he completed in just seven months in 1814.
 He died a year after the house's completion.
 He had been confined for months in the mansion due to illness, and he died there as well.
 Lord's family remained in the home.
 In the 1970s, it was converted into a bed and breakfast by its current owners.